onox/orka/docs/rendering/buffers.md

 ### Fences

-A fence is needed when using persistent mapped buffers or asynchronously downloading data.
+A fence is needed when using persistent mapped buffers or when asynchronously downloading data.
 The fence is retired after the previous rendering commands have been completed.